Image

 Which den?
 Which heaven?

-*Note : based on a report of the missing tigers from Ranthambore Tiger reserve; at least twelve tigers are found to be missing within a span of few years.
-In between 2010 and 2014, five tigers as denoted by numbers like T-31, etc, went missing.
-The poem is written as an awareness campaign against illegal poaching and killing of wild animals.
+*Note: Based on a report of the missing tigers from the Ranthambore Tiger Reserve, at least twelve tigers are found to be missing within a span of a few years.
+Between 2010 and 2014, five tigers, denoted by numbers such as T-31, went missing.
+The poem is written as an awareness campaign against illegal poaching and the killing of wild animals.

 Leave a Reply